-Individuals who are interested in beginning a rewarding career at the Indiana Capitol Police shall utilize the following links:
+Individuals who are interested in beginning a rewarding career at the Indiana Capitol Police shall utilize the following Job Interest Card link.

 Basic Eligibility Requirements and Consideration Factors

 - Be at least 21 years old when appointed as a police employee.